• Skip to primary navigation

 wooden spoon stirring garlic and seasonings, stirring finished dressing, chopping assorted seafood and mixing seafood salad

-🍽️ What to Serve on Christmas Eve with Seafood Salad
+What to Serve on Christmas Eve with this Italian Seafood Salad Recipe

 Pasta is a staple for every holiday in our family.
 On Christmas Eve, I also like to do some appetizers, a salad, and fun desserts.
 Here are some delicious options to include in your celebration: